fire-archive/goxz/README.md

 magic number sequence making it extremely easy to search for them and then speculatively decompress from that point on.
 Experience has shown that the number of false positive identifications was relatively low.

+Secondly, even if it were easy to identify the individual blocks, in order to decompress the block requires some information from the stream header (such as the check type).
+It becomes tricky to find the stream header that is also associated with a given block.

 ### Can this library decompress any xz files in parallel? ###
 No, the xz file must be created by concatenating a series of xz-streams.